 The superyacht industry has witnessed an explosion of interest in the explorer yacht sector in recent years with range and practicality topping the priority list for new owners.
 The burgeoning trend towards hardy yachts is being led by experience-hungry buyers looking to travel far and wide with a vessel that can match their sense of adventure.
-We take a look at the standout explorers featured in the Virtual BOAT Show...
+Here we look at the best the industry has to offer...